Architecture of PowerShell Automation Platform

 Overview

-The PowerShell Enterprise Automation Platform is designed to streamline IT operations through intelligent automation, focusing on Windows system administration, cybersecurity operations, and infrastructure management.
-The architecture is built to be modular, scalable, and secure, ensuring that it meets the needs of enterprise environments.
+The PowerShell Automation Platform is designed to streamline IT operations through intelligent automation, focusing on Windows system administration, cybersecurity operations, and infrastructure management.
+The architecture is built to be modular, scalable, and secure, ensuring that it meets the needs of production environments.

 Design Principles